Leadership Studies Minor

 To learn more about the Honors Leadership Program and specific program requirements please click here.

-The minor accepts sixty new participants annually for an approximate enrollment of 240 students each academic year.
-However, any student can be eligible to take a many of the leadership studies courses without being accepted into the minor; only the core courses are reserved for students enrolled in the minor.
+The minor accepts up to sixty new LSM participants and 120 new LSM-Honors participants annually for an approximate maximum enrollment of 720 students each academic year.
+However, any student can be eligible to take as many of the leadership studies courses without being accepted into the minor; only the core courses are reserved for students enrolled in the minor.

 Orientation is mandatory for all accepted students.
 Absence is excused only for class conflicts.